-The high school experience at City Charter High School is pretty amazing.
+No two students are alike.
+So, we make sure to offer a diverse range of interests to keep them motivated and involved – because keeping kids engaged is what keeps them learning.
 Although we are technology-oriented and college/career focused, we make sure that no matter what you’re into, there’s something for you at City High.

 In the first trimester of each school year, we host an Activities Fair to introduce students and their families to the diverse activities and clubs our school has to offer.
 Some examples are Art Club, Climbing Club and the Spring Musical.

 On alternating Mondays, the school is open for students to participate in local field experiences, outings around town, and other City High sponsored activities.